A Guide To Surviving Taksim, Istanbul, With Your Sanity Intact

 Take Your Time

-It’s not worth rushing anywhere in Taksim because you just won’t get where you need to be in time.
+It’s not worth rushing anywhere in Taksim because you won’t get where you need to be in time.
 Instead, take your time and enjoy what you’re seeing.
-The sheer number of people around you makes it very difficult to move at any type of speed, and even if you manage it, you’ll find yourself weaving in and out, causing nothing short of sore feet and a headache.
+The sheer number of people around you makes it very difficult to move at any speed, and even if you manage it, you’ll find yourself weaving in and out, causing nothing short of sore feet and a headache.

 Get Your Bearings First

 My advice?
 Just soak it all up first and then explore calmly.
-Take a walk down and back up to get your bearings before you try to go into any shop, restaurant, attraction, old building.
+Take a walk down and back up to get your bearings before you try to go into any shop, restaurant, attraction, or old building.

 If You Need To Stop, Move To The Side